-This page contains information for students who are planning their BSc or MSc (internship, research, thesis writing) and considering options for supervision by Law and Governance staff.
+This page contains information for students who are planning their BSc or MSc (internship, research, thesis writing) and considering options for supervision by the Law Group staff.
 It provides general information on the options and possibilities for such projects.
 For general information on staff members and their main (thematic, regional) fields of interest please use the available staff information.

 One important point of departure for the Law group is that students design their own research, writing and supervision ‘package’ as much as possible.
 Therefore we actively encourage students to make their own choices, including interdisciplinary co-supervision with staff from other groups or departments.
 While some students come in with clear and well-developed ideas about their internship, research or thesis, others have only very general ideas about the topics they are interested in, and about the regions, countries or organizations in which their research will take place.
 Discussion with Law staff may help in further specifying these ideas and gradually turning them into a well-defined and feasible project.
 The more developed your interests and ideas are, the better we will be able to help you.
 Therefore, we will generally ask you as a first step to put on paper your general interests (topics, issues, regions), possible research questions etc.